Advanced Controller Configuration

 - Set Gamepad Response Curve to configure the strength of the effect

 A gamepad response curve of 1 is a linear mapping.
 A linear mapping (Setting of 1) means your aiming sensitivity will get equally faster the more you push the look stick and is how Sea of Thieves was initially configured.
 If you want your look stick to act how it has always acted in Sea of Thieves set this value to 1.

 With this linear mapping some players find it hard to make small micro aiming adjustments, as having the dexterity to push the look stick a tiny amount while under pressure can be quite difficult to do!
-These micro adjustments often manifest when trying to aim at small targets.
-For example say there is an enemy player you're trying to shoot at in the distance; they are quite small on screen and you're trying to make small adjustments with your look stick to aim and shoot at them.
-With a linear mapping the target can be especially tricky to aim at as making micro adjustments on the right stick is difficult; this often results in constantly over cooking your aiming to the left or right of their target when trying to make these fine adjustments.
+These micro-adjustments often manifest when trying to aim at small targets.
+For example say there is an enemy player you're trying to shoot at in the distance; they are quite small on-screen and you're trying to make small adjustments with your look stick to aim and shoot at them.
+With a linear mapping the target can be especially tricky to aim at as making micro-adjustments on the right stick is difficult; this often results in constantly overcooking you're aiming to the left or right of their target when trying to make these fine adjustments.